Home

 Some relationships are temporary but are often made into permanent.
 Also, HIDING your alliances with other people in order to save that person’s feelings is actually not HELPING THEM to move on.
 It is GOOD FOR US to see WHY we are being broken up from.
 It allows us to PROCESS IT, and to gradually accept the new situation, where another person takes the place that used to belong to us.

-the Normal Person* and the Savants* deal with this dilemma differently
+the Young Soul* and the Old Souls* deal with this dilemma differently

-the Normal Person* consider marriages a certain type of social front and construct.
-The Savants* regard marriage as the true love affair.
-Therefore, if the Normal Person* cheat, they show respect by keeping everybody in the dark about their extramarital affairs.
-An Savant* will show respect to their spouse by ENDING THE MARRIAGE as soon as possible after they may have found themselves in another relationship.
+the Young Soul* consider marriages a certain type of social front and construct.
+The Old Souls* regard marriage as the true love affair.
+Therefore, if the Young Soul* cheat, they show respect by keeping everybody in the dark about their extramarital affairs.
+An Old Soul* will show respect to their spouse by ENDING THE MARRIAGE as soon as possible after they may have found themselves in another relationship.

-To a Savants*, being cheated on is the biggest insult.
-To the Normal Person* being divorced from despite there being no better man or woman in the picture is the biggest insult.
-An Savant* will accept that you cannot control who you love, but once you find yourself feeling feelings toward someone outside the marriage, they wish you would end the marriage (or relationship) before pursuing one with the other.
-A Normal Person* will rather ask you to pursue the other relationship behind closed doors, examine it thoroughly to decide which one of your lovers you wish to stay with.
+To a Old Souls*, being cheated on is the biggest insult.
+To the Young Soul* being divorced from despite there being no better man or woman in the picture is the biggest insult.
+An Old Soul* will accept that you cannot control who you love, but once you find yourself feeling feelings toward someone outside the marriage, they wish you would end the marriage (or relationship) before pursuing one with the other.
+A Young Soul* will rather ask you to pursue the other relationship behind closed doors, examine it thoroughly to decide which one of your lovers you wish to stay with.

 My NEW suggestion is this: Let’s no longer feel the need to hide things at all.
 Let’s not shame people for having their partner find someone else.
 We should agree that relationships ARE unpredictable, and nobody should feel ashamed for having their feelings change.